hjpotter92/ptokax-scripts/README.md

   4. Denying messages from unsubscribed users
   5. Message logging
 - Restricting unregistered users from chat.
-- Users' daily activity on mianchat stored to database.
+- Users' daily activity on mainchat stored to database.
 Applicable for registered users only.
 - Subscribable mainchat.
 - Automated registration of new users.
 - Right click menu for each of the actions